nikonyrh/nyc-taxi-data/README.md

 Java(TM) SE Runtime Environment (build 1.8.0_121-b13)
 Java HotSpot(TM) 64-Bit Server VM (build 25.121-b13, mixed mode)

-# Do less parallel work if you run OOM or want to use the computer for other work as well.
+# Do less parallel work if you run out of memory or want to use the computer for other work as well.
-N_PARALLEL=`nproc`
+$ N_PARALLEL=`nproc`
+$ JAR=target/taxi-rides-clj-0.0.1-SNAPSHOT-standalone.jar

 # Parsing, removing duplicates, merging with weather data and writing to local Elasticsearch.
 # Destination can be overridden by ES_SERVER=10.0.2.100:9201 env variable if needed.
+# I could index on average about 20k docs / minute on Core i7 6700K, resulting in 873.3
+# million docs taking 331.3 GB of storage. _all was disabled but _source was not.
-time ls ../data/*.gz | shuf | xargs java -jar target/taxi-rides-clj-0.0.1-SNAPSHOT-standalone.jar insert $N_PARALLEL
+$ time ls ../data/*.gz | shuf | xargs java -jar $JAR insert $N_PARALLEL

 # Parsing, removing duplicates, merging with weather data and writing out to .csv.gz files.
-# On Core i7 6700K this took about X core-hours!
+# On Core i7 6700K this took 143 core-hours!
 There might be room for optimization, but then again
-# it produced Y gigabytes of compressed output and Z gigabytes or Z lines of raw CSV.
-It should be
+# it produced 45.4 gigabytes of compressed output and 189.4 gigabytes (873.3 million lines) of raw CSV.
-# easy to bulk-insert to other database systems such as Redshift or just MS SQL Server.
+# It should be easy to bulk-insert to other database systems such as Redshift or just MS SQL Server.
-mkdir data_out
+$ mkdir data_out
-time ls ../data/*.gz | shuf | xargs java -jar target/taxi-rides-clj-0.0.1-SNAPSHOT-standalone.jar extract $N_PARALLEL
+$ time ls ../data/*.gz | shuf | xargs java -jar $JAR extract $N_PARALLEL
 ```